yashsaxena8055/ArrayProblems/README.md

 # ArrayProblems
-#Categorise from Easy to hard.
+#Categorize from Easy to hard.